viafoura/deprecated-buri/README.md

 - [Hystrix Dashboard](https://github.com/Netflix/Hystrix/tree/master/hystrix-dashboard), for visualizing real time system performance information.
 - [Graphite](http://graphite.wikidot.com/), for longer term data collection, provided by Servo, providing hundreds of data points even for the simple demonstration application Flux Capacitor provides.

+All of the above, except for Cassandra and Graphite, will be build from sources by default on the all-in-one VM.
+This allows for easy development that follows the repositories you are working with, and allows continuous integration and delivery setups to be made.

 There are also modes to generate cloud-ready images for EC2 enabling the cloud features of the NetflixOSS components.
 See the <a href="../../wiki/Getting-started">getting started guide</a> for information on getting started using Buri in that manner.
 It should be possible to use Buri in more traditional [Ansible](http://ansible.com) setups as well.

 See the <a href="../../wiki/Buri-overview">Buri overview</a> page on the <a href="../../wiki">wiki</a> for general info.